 Daily road toll update

-The Ministry monitors the national road toll on a daily basis and records this on our website.
+The Ministry monitors the national road toll on a daily basis and records this on the right hand column of this page.

 Monthly road toll statistics